influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/_index.md

 -->

-_For information on how configure security features such as authentication and TLS, see ["Configure security"](/enterprise_influxdb/v1.9/administration/configure/security/)._
+_For information on configuring security features such as authentication and TLS, see ["Configure security"](/enterprise_influxdb/v1.9/administration/configure/security/)._

 {{< children >}}